 Our Focus: Ascites

-Development of ascites, excess fluid in the peritoneal cavity, is the most common complication of decompensated cirrhosis and is considered a feature of the progression of cirrhosis to decompensated cirrhosis.
+Development of ascites, the abnormal accumulation of fluid in the peritoneal cavity of the abdomen, is a hallmark of progression into the decompensated phase of cirrhosis.
 The increased portal hypertension associated with decompensated cirrhosis causes lymphatic fluid to leak out across hepatic vasculature and pool in large volumes in the peritoneal cavity.
-Initial treatments include dietary modifications and diuretics; however, a significant number of patients progress in their disease and no longer respond to these interventions.
+Initial treatments include dietary modifications, diuretics and albumin infusion; however, a significant number of patients progress in their disease and no longer respond to these interventions.
 With progression, both quality of life and prognosis severely diminish.
-Ascites that is not well managed can lead to renal complications, hernias, and difficulty in eating, drinking, breathing and moving due to the abdominal distention.
+Ascites that is refractory to standard-of-care treatment with diuretics can lead to renal complications, hernias, and difficulty in eating, drinking, breathing and moving due to the abdominal distention.
 Survival rates at this disease stage can be as low as 50% at 6-12 months post-diagnosis.

-Approximately 500,000 patients in the United States at any given time suffer from decompensated cirrhosis and approximately two-thirds of all those patients will develop ascites.
-Data suggests that greater than 10 percent of the ascites patients will go on to develop ascites that is not well managed by dietary modifications, diuretics or albumin infusion.
+More than 500,000 patients in the United States at any given time suffer from decompensated cirrhosis and approximately 400,000 have ascites.
+Data suggest that greater than 10 percent of ascites patients will go on to develop ascites that is not well managed by dietary modifications, diuretics or albumin infusion.
 Those patients require much more aggressive treatment approaches, and many will experience a significant increase in hospital admissions.